According to research by Podcast Insights, there are more than 2 million active podcasts and counting.

-In the above formula, CPM stands for "cost per mille," or cost per 1,000 impressions.
+As mentioned in the terminology section, CPM stands for "cost per mille," or cost per 1,000 impressions.

 Balter says that the cost of a standard ad in a podcast usually costs between $10 and $50 with more popular podcasts also charging a premium.

 However, if you want to do a more intensive promotion — such as a full sponsored podcast episode — this cost may vary based on what the content will entail from the podcasters.
 For example, Gimlet, a prominent podcast network that produces shows like Mastercard's "Fortune Favors the Bold", offers two tiers of advertising: audio ads and branded podcasts.

 3. Look for podcasts that relate to your brand or industry.